mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 **38 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
-I may be internalizing the results of [last Saturday](ironman2021-39weeksout?sat);) for a while.
+I may be internalizing the results of the 5k time trial [last Saturday](ironman2021-39weeksout?sat);) for a while.
 My goal is to metaphorically, put to those thoughts in a box, put that box on a shelf, and get on with the preparation for an Ironman in less than 9 months.

 ## SUMMARY
 I feel like was...